paritytech/substrate/srml/staking/README.md

 #### Validating

 A **validator** takes the role of either validating blocks or ensuring their finality, maintaining the veracity of the network in other words.
 A validator should avoid both any sort of malicious misbehavior and going offline.
-Unlike nominating, bonded accounts that state interest in being a validator do NOT get immediately chosen as a validator.
+Bonded accounts that state interest in being a validator do NOT get immediately chosen as a validator.
 Instead, they are declared as a _candidate_ and they _might_ get elected at the _next **era**_ as a validator.
 The result of election is determined by nominators and their votes.
 An account can become a validator via the `validate()` call.

 #### Nomination